danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 The coordinators are basically just item operations, where the item type is `Operation`.
-This means that we can rewrite them as above, and reuse a lot of the power we implemented in the various collection operations.
+This means that we can rewrite them as above, and reuse a lot of the power of the various collection operations.